 Combinations of Clotrimazole

-There are many combinations of medicines which uses Clotrimazole.
+There are many combinations of medicines which use Clotrimazole.
 This is done to bring in some extra efficiency in terms of making the reaction stable and less harmful for the dogs.
-Some of the combinations include combination of Clotrimazole and gentamicin and in some cases also the steroid betamethasone valerate.
+Some of the combinations include the combination of Clotrimazole and gentamicin and in some cases also the steroid betamethasone valerate.
 Gentamicin is also effective against infections which makes the combination potent.
 Steroid offers the anti-itching and anti-inflammatory actions.

 Clotrimazole is therefore an important medicine for treating ear infections in dogs.
 It is also used in clearing nasal cavity infections.
 Clotrimazole is released through many brands out of which some are available over the counter and the rest need prescription form a vet for its purchase.
 However all this been said it is also important to consider the view of a trained vet to deal with any infection in your pet dog.